 If you must die, then die with dignity.

 The quickest kill is the best kill.
 Do not cause, nor tolerate, suffering.

 Although only 8 lines long, the code has been the source for volumes upon volumes of philosophical, legal, and entertainment material produced by the ferals.

 Ferals are often captured by peri and forced into slavery.
 Once enslaved, they are often forced to work in hard labor camps or used as champions in the gladiatorial arena.
 Barbarians hunt ferals sometimes for their fur, tusks, and claws.
 For these reasons, most ferals try to avoid contact with other races and cultures, although sometimes a small hunting party may raid the neighboring villages.

 Ferals receive a +2 racial bonus to all combat rolls.
-When fighting unarmed, ferals use their battle claws which add a +2 to damage, and have a 25% chance to poison the victim for an additional 1d6 points of damage with each successful hit.
+When fighting unarmed, ferals use their battle claws which add a +4 to damage, and have a 25% chance to poison the victim for an additional 1d6 points of damage with each successful hit.
 With each rank they put in this natural weapons ability, their claws do an extra 1d8 weapon damage, although the poison damage remains constant.